Ismaeel-malik/Ismaeel-malik/README.md

 --->
 Currently I'm Learning through FreeCodeCamp where there's many tutorials, courses  which enables me to start my projects through the website.

-Certificate: AWS Academy Graduate - AWS Academy Cloud Foundations - Completed 20 Hours - Issues on 02/20/2023
+Certificate: AWS Academy Graduate - AWS Academy Cloud Foundations - Completed 20 Hours - Issued on 02/20/2023

 🎯- My target is to utilise FreeCodeCamp to learn code on a daily basis by creating small websites and completing quizzes
-+ Complete courses which well benefit me plus attaining certificates.
++ Complete courses which will benefit me plus attaining certificates.
 -🔜 Full Stack Programming for Complete Beginners in Python